geraldb/geraldb.github.io/index.md

 Let's do the math.
 Anyone? [**Post / discuss your calculations / estimates.
 Yes, you can.**](https://old.reddit.com/r/CryptoPunksDev/comments/ywtdrt/triva_quiz_8_000_000_000_8bn_humans_on_planet/)

+## Week 50 - Monday, December 12th to Sunday, December 18th, 2022

+**Free Crowd-Sourced "Off-Chain" Eth(erum) Name Service / Helper**

+I put together another little gem, that is, [**ethname - a light-weight crowd-sourced "off-chain" ethereum name to (contract) address service / helper**](https://github.com/rubycocos/blockchain/tree/master/ethname)
+(incl. punks v1,v2,v3,v4; phunks v1,v2, synth punks, punk blocks, etc.).
+Yes, you can!
+Add more names / contracts via git (hub) ;-).

+**Light-Weight Machinery / Helper for the Etherscan JSON HTTP API**

+I put together a little gem, that is, [**etherscan-.lite, a light-weight machinery / helper for the Etherscan JSON HTTP API**](https://github.com/rubycocos/blockchain/tree/master/etherscan-lite).
+To get your started I tried the official etherscan recipe examples.
+1) Get All USDT Transfers from Binance  2) Get the Latest Moonbird Non-Fungible Token (NFT) Transfers
+3) List ETH deposits to Arbitrum Bridge.

+**To (Use) Bytes or Not? - Discuss**

+Does a Bytes (ByteArray) class make any sense in rubyland - why? why not?
+Discuss.

+While hashing "to-the-metal" byte arrays in ruby
+I am revisiting / reworking [**the  bytes gem that  offers a new Bytes (ByteArray) class**](https://github.com/rubycocos/core/tree/master/bytes) as a "type-safe" alternative to the String class with ASCII_8BIT / BINARY encoding.
+ Did you know?
+A ruby string might be a frozen string, a string buffer, a character, a bytearray,  or you name it ;-).
+Anyways, if anyone has any comments or tips & tricks on how to work with bytearrays (bytes) in ruby, please tell / share.

+**Digest Lite - More Crypto(graphic) Hash Functions / Classes in Ruby (Without C-Extensions)**

+For easy (re)use I put together a new stand-alone gem, that is, [**digest-lite that includes more crypto(graphic) hash functions / classes e.g. Digest::KeccakLite (512bit, 256bit, etc), Digest::SHA3Lite (512bit, 256bit, etc)**](https://github.com/rubycocos/blockchain/tree/master/digest-lite)
+in "100% pure" ruby "lite" scripts, that is, without any c-extensions and with zero-dependency.

+**Questions?
+Comments?**

+Post them on the [D.I.Y.
+Punk (Pixel) Art reddit](https://old.reddit.com/r/DIYPunkArt).
+Thanks.

 ## Week 49 - Monday, December 5th to Sunday, December 11th, 2022